hndmrsh/archived.hndmrsh.github.io/_drafts/2016-02-03-arcade-controller.md

 Hooked up a joystick, that works... but MAME uses DirectInput!
 Change from winapi to sendkey... but MAME uses DI in raw mode!
 Compile MAME to use normal DI instead  of raw mode (used .
 Worked!
 Played Pac-Man.
 Tried winapi32 again, but super laggy.
 Using the sendkeys code

+Switched to using internal pull-up resistors - woohoo, now I don't need to worry about supplying 5V to 26 different input pins!
-Switched to using internal pull-up resistors, wired up all player 1 controls using header pins.
+Wired up all player 1 controls using header pins.
 Lots of play testing!